bfoese/edible-garden-backend/README.md

 ```bash
 select * from public."FOO_MyTable"
 ```
 at least in SQLDeveloper.
 Also some features, like data view, can't be used at all because of thrown exceptions.
-Don't know if this is a problem of the Postgres JDBC driver or implementation of SQLDeveloper or both.
 PGAdmin can handle these table names, but I personally don't like the user experience with that tool.

 So with lower-case table names, you can use all features of SQLDeveloper and SQL statements can be done without double quotes, e.g.

 ```bash
 select * from public.foo_my_table
 ```
+Therefore there is a naming strategy defined and registered in TypeORM which will take care of the desired conventions.

 ## DOTENV Files